 Signal Access Management

 Signal access management allows you to change the visibility of signals in the model.
-This can be enabled by adding the 'signal_access' property on your masks or by changing the value of already existing signal access properties on some components.
+This can be enabled by adding the 'signal_access' property on your component properties or by changing the value of already existing signal access properties on some components.

 Signal visibility is calculated based on the 'signal_access' property and whether or not a parent component in its hierarchy is locked or not.
 Components that are not contained within locked components expose their signals regardless of the 'signal_access' property.
 The 'signal_access' property can have one of three values: